Stream a video of the whole conversation here.

 JEREMY VARON, co-editor, The Sixties: A Journal of History, Politics, and Culture

-"...it is primarily in worldbuilding that the novel stands out.
+"An Elegiac Tale of the Cold War Past...It is primarily in worldbuilding that the novel stands out.
 The world that Lerner summons up is remarkable precisely because he manages to make it feel so spectral and real at the same time."

 My novels are Lily Narcissus, Alex Underground and Caught in a Still Place.
 My previous memoir, Swords in the Hands of Children is about my experiences in the militant left in the sixties.
 I co-edited the oral history Voices from Wounded Knee.
 For four decades I have been a magazine writer and editor, and am a longtime contributing editor at Landscape Architecture Magazine, where my work addresses connections between the built and natural environments.
 Read a sampling of my recent articles here.